theramiyer/blog/_posts/2020/2020-06-24-prevent-covid-19.md

 Wherever you go, go under the assumption that you will encounter an infected person.
 That infected person could be anybody: the auto-rickshaw man, the shopkeeper, the security guard, anybody.
 Assume that the person standing in front of you in the queue has the virus.

-1. Keep a physical distant of about two metres.
+1. Keep a physical distance of about two metres.
 2. Do not touch anything you do not intend to buy.
 3. Remember that stores are not open spaces.
 Viruses hang in the air for longer there.
-4. Avoid touching your faces at all costs.
+4. Avoid touching your face.
 5. If you are in the risk category, get groceries delivered.

 ### Handling bought groceries

-Assume that infected people have handled the groceries that you bought.
+Always assume that infected people have handled the groceries that you bought.
 The virus can remain active for up to three days.
 We keep the packaged products aside for three days before using them.

 The likelihood of you catching the infection through cartons is low.
 I haven't come across any case that spread through cartons.
 That does not rule out the possibility, though.

 What do you do in case of milk and other packaged perishables?
 We wipe them with a mild disinfectant solution.
 We wipe the surfaces where we had kept them.
-And wash our hands with soap and water.
+And wash our hands with soap and water afterwards.

 In case of fruits and vegetables, we wash them thoroughly with water.
-We need not worry about cooked food.
-Cooking disintegrates the virus.
+Cooking the vegetable sterilises it any way.

 ### In apartment complexes